alwaysdata/documentation/content/languages/dotnet/configuration/index.en.md

 Versions are not necessarily [already installed]({{< ref "languages#versions" >}}).

+{{% notice note %}}
 Major releases of .NET alternate between Long Term Support (LTS) and Standard Term Support (STS) following their [releases lifecycle](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#lifecycle).
-Only LTS versions are made available and they are released once the General Availability (GA) version is fully supported by Microsoft.
+Only **LTS versions** are made available and they are released once the General Availability (GA) version is fully supported by Microsoft.
+{{% /notice %}}

 ## Environment